codenamelonghorn/soniccrackers/README.md

-- 👋 Hi, I’m @soniccrackers
+- 👋 Hi, I’m @codenamelonghorn
-- 👀 I’m interested in ... stuff
+- 👀 I’m interested in getting around to actually learning to code
-- 🌱 I’m currently learning ... nothing (maybe C soon)
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ... right here lol
+- 📫 How to reach me: soon.

 <!---
 soniccrackers/soniccrackers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.